dimh/laptop/README.md

 * Bundler gem for managing Ruby libraries
 * Exuberant Ctags for indexing files for vim tab completion
 * Foreman gem for serving Rails apps locally
-* Heroku Config plugin for local `ENV` variables
-* Heroku Toolbelt for interacting with the Heroku API
 * Hub gem for interacting with the GitHub API
 * Homebrew for managing operating system libraries (OS X only)
 * ImageMagick for cropping and resizing images
+* MySQL for store relational data
 * Postgres for storing relational data
 * Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications